1,718 North Carolina residents died in 2018 due to overdose, thanks to the reality of opioid abuse, which has become commonplace in our society.

 We are even exposed to those whose faculties are impaired at church and community events.
-Finally, our courthouses are overwhelmed in dealing with the criminal charges that often accompany the use of opioids or criminal conduct by people in our communities who commit property crimes in order to generate the money necessary to sustain their addiction.
+Finally, our courthouses are overwhelmed in dealing with the criminal charges that often accompany the use of opioids or criminal conduct by people in our communities who commit property crimes to generate the money necessary to sustain their addiction.

 Local law enforcement, EMS workers, and other first responders now regularly carry, as a matter of course, overdose reversal drugs such as Naloxone because of the frequency and likelihood of encountering someone who has overdosed on opioids.